cgrymala/post-content-shortcodes/readme.txt

 == Upgrade Notice ==

+= 0.4.1 =

+* Fixes warnings that appear when PHP is in strict standards mode
+* No new functionality added

 = 0.3.4.1 =

 * Multisite bug fix: Custom taxonomies stopped working when pulling from another blog